MOST BEAUTIFUL VILLAGES AND TOWNS IN SWITZERLAND

 Where to Stay in Schaffhausen

-I stayed at Hotel Rüden – a very authentic Swiss hotel in the old town and can recommend it though it is quite basic but the location was good.
-Click here to find out more about the hotel.
+I stayed at Hotel Rüden – a very authentic Swiss hotel in the old town and can recommend it though it is quite basic, the location was good.

 Canton: Bernese Oberland

-Regular readers might have thought that Interlaken would be at the top of my list for the cutest towns in Switzerland but when it comes down to it, I actually prefer Thun over Interlaken because it really is one of the most beautiful towns in Switzerland.
+One of the most beautiful towns to go to in Switzerland is…Thun.
+Regular readers might have thought that Interlaken would be at the top of my list for the cutest towns, but I actually prefer Thun over Interlaken when it comes down to it.

 Top Things to Do in Thun